CLI Reference

 Exit codes:

-• 0: active/required provider health checks passed
+• 0: active or required provider health checks passed

 • 1: critical misconfiguration or unreachable required provider